KEY CHALLENGES

 Our partners

 Mission ONE has been partnering with local leaders in Nepal since 2009.
 Raised in a high-caste Hindu family, our partner is uniquely equipped to understand the cultural and religious dynamics of the people in Nepal.
-Our partners are disciplining those who are leaving the religious restraints of their past and raising up local pastors through church plants.
-Their holistic approach to ministry brings the hope of Jesus to people while their lives are transformed — all through the local church.
+Our partners are disciplining those who are leaving the religious restraints of their past and developing local pastors through church plants.
+Their holistic approach to ministry brings the hope of Jesus to people while their lives are transformed— all through the local church.

 PROJECTS